 The north-eastern state of Manipur in India has a population of about 2.5 million people.
 Since 1980, a huge force of army, paramilitary and state police are stationed there to fight at least 12 insurgent groups.

-Forty years old activist, writer and poet Irom Sharmila Chanu knowns as “the Iron Lady of Manipur” as well as “Mengoubi” (“the fair one”) has been on a hunger strike since November 2, 2000 asking the Indian government to repeal the Armed Forces (Special Powers) Act, 1958.
+Forty-years-old activist, writer and poet Irom Sharmila Chanu (born March 14, 1972) known as “the Iron Lady of Manipur” as well as “Mengoubi” (“the fair one”) has been on a hunger strike since November 2, 2000 asking the Indian government to repeal the Armed Forces (Special Powers) Act, 1958.

 This Act gives sweeping powers to the armed forces to fight separatist insurgents and the leftist radicals.
 The society groups and critics say that the provisions in this Act are often misused by troops and policemen and leads to gross human rights violations by the forces.
 Human rights organisations often describe the army’s powers as “draconian”.